-Both of the government-wide statements distinguish functions of the District that are principally supported by state aid and property taxes (governmental activities) from other functions that are intended to recover all or most of their costs through user fees and charges (business-type activities).
+Both of the government-wide statements distinguish functions of the District that are principally supported by state aid and property taxes (governmental activities).
 The governmental activities of the District include instruction, supporting services, food service activities, athletic activities, community services, interest and other transactions.